wilwohl [at] gmail [dot] com

 Short story based on my real-life experience with a Russian fugitive on an island in Cambodia.
 Published in the Mekong Review, a literary magazine.

-Speaking engagement at the Digital Journalism World (2015) summit in Singapore.
+Speaker at Digital Journalism World (2015) in Singapore.

-Keynote speaker at the Interactive Digital News Design (2014) conference in Singapore.
+Speaker at Interactive Digital News Design (2014) in Singapore.